AshDubey8/ashdubey/src/pages/blog/video-streaming-crf.md

 ## Production Configuration

-Here's our actual production encoding setup.
-We create multiple quality levels for adaptive streaming, each with carefully tuned capped CRF settings:
+Here's an actual production encoding setup I used.
+It creates multiple quality levels for adaptive streaming, each with carefully tuned capped CRF settings:

 ```bash
 # 1080p Premium